swyxio/brain/R - Investing & Ideas/Email app.md

 calendly pain point - no way to create multiple instances of one event type - solved by luma calendly pain point - no way to invite preapproved list of attendees - solved by luma

+mailchimp pain point - 2fa code not received no fallback

 https://overcast.fm/+VbWAKb_YQ 25mins custom newsletter stack